 “What?”
 Talib took another step forward, hand reaching.
 “Alice—”

-Talib stiffened and froze as all eyes in the hall turned towards them.
+Talib stiffened and froze as all eyes in the room turned towards them.

 Gabrielle frowned from across the room and approached them.
 “What’s going on here—”